kamu-data/kamu-docs/content/cli/cli-reference.md

 * `-a`, `--all` — Pull all datasets in the workspace
 * `-r`, `--recursive` — Also pull all transitive dependencies of specified datasets
-* `--fetch-uncacheable` — Pull latest data from the uncacheable data sources
+* `--fetch-uncacheable` — Pull latest data from uncacheable data sources
 * `--as <NAME>` — Local name of a dataset to use when syncing from a repository
 * `--no-alias` — Don't automatically add a remote push alias for this destination
 * `--set-watermark <TIME>` — Injects a manual watermark into the dataset to signify that no data is expected to arrive with event time that precedes it